With the right policy and discounts, you can control costs of your teenage driver.

 Best Insurance Companies For Teen Drivers

-In our Geico review, we found this auto insurance provider to be one of the best choices for young drivers.
+In our Geico auto insurance review, we found this auto insurance provider to be one of the #1 choices for young drivers.
 Geico has many discounts that can apply to teenage drivers, including:

 - Good student discount